Attributional Style And Socializing

 Whether they see the event as having a more global effect on their lives or if it's specific to that particular, local situation

-For example, if a person makes a new type of error at work, a global explanation would be, "I'm probably going to start making more mistakes on the job in general."
+For example, if someone makes a new type of error at work, a global explanation would be, "I'm probably going to start making more mistakes on the job in general."
 A specific/local explanation is, "I have a hard time with this new database software, but that doesn't mean the rest of my work will suffer."

 Optimistic and pessimistic styles

 People can have an overall explanatory style that's optimistic or pessimistic.
 Someone with an optimistic style tends to see positive events as being internal, stable, and global.
 For example, if they're learning the guitar and they have a good practice session they'll explain it as, "I have a knack for learning new things.
 I've always had that strength, and it will help me pick up other skills down the road."
 Conversely, they dismiss negative events as external, unstable, and specific.
 If they have a poor practice session they might tell themselves, "I sounded bad because I was tired and distracted from work.
 Plus the strings need to be changed.
 Once I replace them I'll start playing well again.
 Even if I didn't sound the best today, overall I'm still quick to pick up new talents."

 People with a more pessimistic attributional style are the opposite.
 If something good happens to them they often write it off as external, unstable, and specific; It was because of some flukey outside factor, it won't last, and it doesn't say anything about the bigger picture.
 When something bad occurs their explanation is internal, stable, and global; The negative situation was brought about by one of their inherent, unwavering flaws, a flaw which negatively impacts their life in all kinds of other ways.